 - Getting medical care, and asking for copies of any records produced.

-General damages compensation is one of the heads of claim that can potentially be awarded in a successful back injury claim.
-These damages aim to compensate a claimant for the pain and suffering that their injuries have caused them.
+General damages compensation is a head of claim that can be awarded in successful back injury claims.
+This covers compensation for the physical and psychiatric pain and suffering that has resulted from your injury.

-Below is a table detailing compensation brackets for back injuries.
-These figures come from the Judicial College Guidelines and are used by solicitors to assign a value to your injury.
+Below is a table of guideline compensation brackets for back injuries.
+These figures (apart from the top figure) come from the Judicial College Guidelines and are used by solicitors to value your general damages.

-Note that these figures are in no way guaranteed.
-This is due to the many different variables that are taken into account when valuing general damages.
+These figures are not guaranteed, as many different variables are taken into account when general damages are valued.

 ---|---|---|

-Special damages are another head of claim that could make up your overall compensation amount.
-These aim to reimburse a claimant for any financial losses that they may have experienced due to their injury.
+Special damages are another head of claim that may be awarded in successful back injury claims.
+This reimburses a claimant for the financial losses they have experienced due to their back injury.
 Some examples of this include:

 - Loss of earnings